 - practical placements.

-Students enrolled with non-school Registered Training Organisations (RTO) and undertaking a senior secondary certificate (Victorian Certificate of Education or Victorian Certificate of Applied Learning) can only participate in structured workplace learning or work experience.
+Students enrolled with non-school Registered Training Organisations (RTO) and undertaking a senior secondary certificate - Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL) - can only participate in structured workplace learning or work experience.
 They cannot undertake practical placements.